-There are currently 528 beneficiaries of the Cobell Settlement from Southeast Alaska that cannot be located.
-If you believe you or a family member are a beneficiary of the settlement, please visit the following website and contact Indian Trust Settlement: http://www.indiantrust.com/unknown
+There are currently 500+ beneficiaries listed from Southeast Alaska that are due a payout from the Cobell Settlement and cannot be located.
+If you believe you or a family member are a beneficiary of the settlement, please visit the following website or contact Indian Trust Settlement: https://secure.gcginc.com/iim-missingpersons/StateSearch.aspx

 Indian Trust Settlement

 P.O.
 Box 9577